BitSecret/HyperGNet/README.md

 ## Citation

 To cite HyperGNet in publications use:
-> Zhang X, Li Y, Zhu N, Qin C, Zeng Z, and Tuo L. FGeo-HyperGNet: Geometric Problem Solving Integrating FormalGeo
+> Zhang X, Li Y, Zhu N, Qin C, Zeng Z, and Leng T. FGeo-HyperGNet: Geometric Problem Solving Integrating FormalGeo
 > Symbolic System and Hypergraph Neural Network[C].
 Proceedings of the Thirty-Fourth International Joint Conference on
 > Artificial Intelligence.
 2025.

 A BibTeX entry for LaTeX users is:
 > @inproceedings{zhang2025fgeohypergnet,
 > title={FGeo-HyperGNet: Geometric Problem Solving Integrating FormalGeo Symbolic System and Hypergraph Neural Network},
-> author={Zhang, Xiaokai and Li, Yang and Zhu, Na and Qin, Cheng and Zeng, Zhengbing and Leng Tuo},
+> author={Zhang, Xiaokai and Li, Yang and Zhu, Na and Qin, Cheng and Zeng, Zhengbing and Leng, Tuo},
 > year={2025},
 > }